 FRANCE.
 ELECTORAL REFORM MOVEMENT.
-The Reforme publishes the following "National Petition" for a Reform of the Representation, now in the course of signature :--PETITION FOR ELECTORAL REFORM.
+The Reforme publishes the following "National Petition" for a Reform of the Representation, now in the course of signature :--

+PETITION FOR ELECTORAL REFORM.
 To the President and Members of the Chamber of Deputies.

-Gentlemen,-After fifteen years application and experience, the electoral law of 1831 is condemned.
+Gentlemen,-After fifteen years application and experieuce, the electoral law of 1831 is condemned.

+It makes of a right that belongs to all, a privileged function.
 False in its basis, it does not give in its results the veritable expression of the country; it does not give even the true expression of the [will of the] privileged electoral body, because the minority of the electors nominate the majority of the deputies.